 You may follow the steps given below to arrive at the best possible insurer for your worker’s compensation policy:

-- Turnaround Time: In cases related to such workers’ compensation, cover notes should be issued quickly upon request.
+- Turnaround Time: In cases related to workers’ compensation, cover notes should be issued quickly upon request.
 Agencies and insurers should be able to accept claims 24 hours a day, via e-mail and/or a 24-hour toll-free telephone service.

 - Consulting for Best Practices: The insurer should provide value added services like best practices in the concerned industry to avoid disaster scenarios in the future.

 - The Claim Process Support: The insurer should have the mechanism in place for the processing of all aspects of your worker compensation claim.
 A single point of contact, online and offline presence are real value add for claim processing.

 Case on Selecting Insurer for Workers’ Compensation Insurance

 Cinderella Toys Pvt.
 Ltd. is a manufacturing and sales firm for children’s toys.
 They employ 15 permanent workers throughout the year and some 6 – 7 temporary workers for a few months in the year.
 The owner of Cinderella Toys, Sanjeev Aggarwal, is looking to buy workers compensation insurance policy to cover his responsibility of compensating workers for injuries or health issues sustained during the work.

 - The Insurer promises to discount the premium but will not include any critical illnesses or medical expenses incurred by workers.

 - The insurer will charge about 15% higher but includes the liabilities under the Act as well as the costs for treatment and transportation of injured worker(s).